checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ### Visual Studio with CMake 3.14 or higher

-If you are using CMake 3.14 or higher, you use the -G option to specify the geneerator (the target build system) and the -A option to specify the architecture.
+If you are using CMake 3.14 or higher, you use the -G option to specify the generator (the target build system) and the -A option to specify the architecture.
 The clang tests will build and run for that architecture and the architecture will be the default target architecture for clang (these options are explained [here](https://cmake.org/cmake/help/latest/generator/Visual%20Studio%2016%202019.html)).